nasa/cumulus-dashboard/README.md

 | STAGE | e.g. UAT, default to development
 | LABELS | gitc or daac localization (defaults to daac)
 | APIROOT | the API URL.
 This must be set as it defaults to example.com
+| minCompatibleApiVersions | list of minimum compatible Cumulus API versions.
+Warning will be shown if a cumulus api version is not compatible

      $ DAAC_NAME=LPDAAC STAGE=dev HIDE_PDR=false LABELS=daac APIROOT=https://myapi.com npm run serve